learn-co-curriculum/reading-ios-intro-to-xcode/README.md

 ![](https://ironboard-curriculum-content.s3.amazonaws.com/iOS/intro-to-xcode/xcode_navigator.png)

-**Top Tip:** *An easy way to tell if you are in either an* `*.xcodeproj` *file or an* `*.xcworkspace` *file is by looking for multiple "blueprint" icons in the Project Navigator.
-If you see only one, then you are currently inside a* `*.xcodeproj` *file and running a scheme that incorporates outside frameworks like CocoaPods such as Specta & Expecta will fail to build.
-If you are using CocoaPods and don't see a second "blueprint" icon labeled "Pods", then you need to close your project and open the* `*.xcworkspace` *file instead.*

 The folder icons indicate a "group".
 They are named "groups" instead of "folders" because this is a file structure internal to Xcode and separate from the operating system's file structure which uses directories, a.k.a. folders.
 You can create a group by going to the Status bar and selecting File —> New —> Group OR Group From Selection.
 Adding a file to a group does NOT move it around in your directory.
 You will not be making your own groups until later labs, but get used to calling them groups.

 | Icon            | Navigator Pane | Description |